 - Medicaid provides support for pregnant women, children, retirees age 65 and older, and people who are legally blind or disabled.
-Those who need nursing home care or have breast or cervical cancer may also qualify.
+Those who need nursing home care or who have breast or cervical cancer may also qualify.

 - When you apply for Medicaid, you'll need your Social Security number, proof of Georgia residency, proof of citizenship or qualified alien status, and your most recent pay stubs.

 - Medicaid has several programs that can help you or your family.
 Learn more about these programs.

 You can apply for Medicaid at the following locations:

 - County Division of Family and Children Services (DFCS) offices

 - Health departments, some hospitals and nursing homes

 - Local Right from the Start Medicaid (RSM) project offices.